-WHAT VALUE DO YOU BRING TO A SMALL OR UNCONTESTED CASE?
+WHAT VALUE DO YOU BRING TO A SMALL OR UNCONTESTED DIVORCE CASE?

 We sometimes get asked this question, and it’s a very good one because while it’s easy to see the value a good, experienced family lawyer brings to cases with large marital estates or those with custody disputes, what value does that lawyer bring to the “other” types kinds of cases?